rudr18/mindspring/README.md

 from tensorflow.keras.models import load_model
 ```

 Also, make a folder named uploads where all the uploaded disease images will be stored.

+Create  a `templates` folder where `index.html` will be stored.

 After completing these steps, run the script with the following command: